dchampion/shared-mutable-state/README.md

 </pre>

 #### Discussion
 The sole difference between the <code>Unsyncrhonized</code> and <code>Volatile</code> strategies is that, in the latter, the state variable <code>current</code> is marked with the <code>volatile</code> keyword.
-As with the <code>Unsynchronized</code> strategy, we still see a large number of intersections and collisions.
+As with the <code>Unsynchronized</code> strategy, we still see a large number of intersections and collisions, making this too a badly flawed state-transition strategy.

 The <code>volatile</code> keyword gaurantees the <i>visiblity</i> of a state change between threads, but it makes no gaurantee as to the <i>atomity</i> of the state change.
-Absent atomicity, inter-thread calls to <code>next()</code> may get interleaved, resulting in reads of state in one thread that have not yet been written in the other.
+Absent atomicity, inter-thread calls to <code>next()</code> can be interleaved, resulting in reads of state in one thread that have not yet been written in the other.

-One might wonder how it is that a state change confined to a single line of code (<code>current++</code>) can be interleaved; <i>it's one line of code, so it must be atomic, right?</i> This is actually not the case.
-At the assembly level (to which all programming language instructions ultimately reduce) <code>current++</code> requires three operations: 1) read the current value from its memory location into a register, 2) add 1 to it and 3) write the new value back to the original memory location.
+One might wonder how it is that a state change confined to a single line of code&mdash;<code>current++</code>&mdash;can be interleaved; <i>it's one line of code, so it must be atomic, right?</i> This is actually not the case.
+At the assembly level (to which all programming language instructions ultimately reduce) <code>current++</code> requires three operations: 1) read the current value from its memory location into a processor register, 2) add 1 to it and 3) write the updated value back to the original memory location.

 ### Synchronized Strategy
 #### Implementation